Social Media Guidelines

 The below table identifies potential issues and risks that this activity may elicit and provides mitigation strategies to manage these in an appropriate and proactive manner:

 Negative comments posted about JCU or Staff, Students or Stakeholders or the page is tagged in a negative post

 “Dear (insert name), we welcome comments from everyone on our page, however, [foul language] [defamatory comments] is unacceptable.
 Your comment has been deleted.
 If you would like to continue to comment please read our user guidelines (insert link) and ensure all future comments comply.
 Thank you (insert name of person writing reply) ”

 “Dear (insert name), we welcome comments from everyone on our page, however, trolling will not be tolerated.
 Your comment has been deleted.
 If you would like to continue to comment please read our user guidelines (insert link) and ensure all future comments comply.
 If you do not comply you will be blocked in future.
 Thank you (insert name of person writing reply) ”

 Staff divulging confidential information, insensitive, defamatory or inappropriate comments/ content

-Complaints or allegations of inappropriate behavior by staff or students
+Complaints or allegations of inappropriate behaviour by staff or students

 “Dear (insert name), Your concern has been noted and will be investigated further.
 If you could please advise us on your best direct contact details so we may follow up with you directly that would be greatly appreciated.